Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs

-Given a graph $G$, the \emph{reconfiguration graph of the $k$-colorings} of $G$ is the graph whose vertices are the $k$-colorings of $G$ and two colorings are joined by an edge if they differ on exactly one vertex of $G$, and it is denoted by ${\cal R}_k(G)$.
-A graph $G$ is \emph{$k$-mixing} if ${\cal R}_k(G)$ is connected and the \emph{$k$-recoloring diameter} of $G$ is the diameter of ${\cal R}_k(G)$.
-A path between any two $k$-colorings of $G$ in ${\cal R}_{k}(G)$ can be viewed as a sequence of recoloring steps, where each recoloring step corresponds to the change of color of a single vertex that results in another $k$-coloring of $G$.
+Given a graph $G$, the \emph{reconfiguration graph for the $k$-colorings} of $G$, denoted by ${\cal R}_k(G)$, is the graph whose vertices are the $k$-colorings of $G$ and two colorings are joined by an edge if they differ on exactly one vertex of $G$.
+There are several applications of reconfiguration graph for vertex colorings such as frequency reassignment problem, maintaining a firewall in a changing network, characterizing Glauber dynamics, Markov chains in statistical physics, and planning motion including 3D printing and robot movement, etc. We refer to a detailed survey \cite{Heuvel-Survey} and the references therein for more information and applications.

-There are several applications of reconfiguration of vertex coloring (or simply recoloring), for example, \emph{Frequency reassignment} is the problem of migrating from one frequency plan to another while maintaining service quality during the transition.
-To reduce the risk of errors, the frequency of one cell is reassigned at a time while maintaining a feasible assignment of frequencies on the cellular network; see \cite{Billingham}.
-Also we refer readers to \cite{Mouwad} for more applications of reconfiguration problems such as maintaining a firewall in a changing network, characterizing Glauber dynamics, Markov chains in statistical physics, and planning motion including 3D printing and robot movement, etc.